Oxford: A roads

-Zero Emission Zone
+Zero emission zone

-On 28 February 2022 a zero-emission pilot area became operational in Oxford City Centre.
-Zero emission vehicles can be used without incurring a charge but all petrol and diesel vehicles (including hybrids) incur a daily charge if they are driven in the zone between 7am and 7pm.
+On 28 February 2022 a zero-emission pilot area became operational in Oxford city centre.
+Zero-emission vehicles can be used without incurring a charge but all petrol and diesel vehicles (including hybrids) incur a daily charge if they are driven in the zone between 7am and 7pm.

-A consultation on the introduction of a wider Zero Emission Zone is expected in the future, at a date to be confirmed.
+A consultation on the introduction of a wider zero-emission zone is expected in the future, at a date to be confirmed.

 Bus gates

 Oxford has eight bus gates, short sections of road where only buses and other authorised vehicles can pass.

 Six further bus gates are currently proposed.
 A council-led consultation on the traffic filters ended on 13 October 2022.
-In a decision made on 29 November 2022, Oxfordshire County Council cabinet approved the introduction on a trial basis, for a minimum period of six months.
-The trial will begin after improvement works to Oxford railway station are complete, which is expected to be by Christmas 2023.
+On 29 November 2022, Oxfordshire County Council cabinet approved the introduction on a trial basis, for a minimum period of six months.
+The trial will begin after improvement works to Oxford railway station are complete, which is expected to be by October 2024.
 The additional bus gates have been controversial; Oxford University and Oxford Bus Company support the proposals but more than 3,700 people have signed an online petition opposing the new traffic filters for Marston Ferry Road and Hollow Way, and hotelier Jeremy Mogford has argued they would be a mistake.
 In November 2022, Mogford announced that his hospitality group The Oxford Collection had joined up with Oxford Business Action Group (OBAG), Oxford High Street Association (OHSA), ROX (Backing Oxford Business), Reconnecting Oxford, Jericho Traders, and Summertown traders to launch a legal challenge to the new bus gates.

 Motorway

 The city is served by the M40 motorway, which connects London to Birmingham.
 The M40 approached Oxford in 1974, leading from London to Waterstock, where the A40 continued to Oxford.
 When the M40 extension to Birmingham was completed in January 1991, it curved sharply north, and a mile of the old motorway became a spur.
-The M40 comes no closer than 6 mi away from the city centre, curving to the east of Otmoor.
+The M40 comes no closer than 6 mi away from the city centre, curving to pass to the east of Otmoor.
 The M40 meets the A34 to the north of Oxford.